UltraEngine/Documentation/CPP/Interface_Reload.md

 | flags | optional load flags |

 ## Returns ##
-True is returned if the interface was successfully reloaded, otherwise false is returned.
+Returns true if the interface was successfully reloaded, otherwise false is returned.